tschettervictor/bsd-apps/README.md

 # bsd-apps
-Collection of scripts to install popular applications inside FreeBSD jails
+Collection of scripts to install popular applications inside FreeBSD jails, or FreeBSD host system.